 The Way Orijen Makes It’s Food

-A huge difference between Orijen and other brands is that they do not outsource anything.
-The brand makes its own food, only for themself.
+A huge difference between Orijen and other brands is that they outsource nothing.
+Everything is kept in-house.

 This may sound obvious but you would be surprised that MANY of the mainstream food brands out there, do not make their own food, and in fact, have companies you’ve never heard of make the kibble for them.
 Initially, this doesn’t seem like a big deal, but what happens here is a lack of quality control, and the brands selling you “their” dog food, don’t actually know what’s in it.
 Orijen doesn’t do that.